about

 In 2022, I published a book about my work and I asked a poet and a photographer to illustrate it.
 This book is entitled « Les nuits d’amour sont bleues ».
 M. Bestaven ( Winner of The 2020/2021 Vendée Globe) and M. Blemon (film director) wrote its preface.

-To create my paintings, I use an ancestral technique that leads us into a graphic, artistic, almost musical interpretation of the world around us, blending the infinite with the infinitely small, awakening our senses, inviting us to share the rhythm and beauty of nature.
+To create my paintings, I use ancestral techniques such as dots, Japanese paper marouflage, pigments, that lead us into a graphic, artistic, almost musical interpretation of the world around us, blending the infinite with the infinitely small, awakening our senses, inviting us to share the rhythm and beauty of nature.

 The dots which fill my canvas, arranged with varied intensity, and either scattered or aligned, show the magic and melody of my country.